mooselab/suppmaterial-LogRepForAnomalyDetection/README.md

 ## Dataset

 ### Source
-We use HDFS and BGL datasets.
+We use HDFS, BGL, Spirit and Thunderbird datasets.
-Datasets are accessed from [LogHub](https://github.com/logpai/loghub) project.
+Original datasets are accessed from [LogHub](https://github.com/logpai/loghub) project.
 (We do not provide generated log representations as they are in huge size.
 Please generate them with our codes provided.)

+Due to computational limitations, we utilized subsets of the Spirit and Thunderbird datasets in our experiments.
+These subsets are available for access at [Zenodo](https://doi.org/10.5281/zenodo.3227177).

-### Extra regular expression parsed to the Drain parser to process BGL dataset
+### Extra regular expression parsed to the Drain parser

 We used Drain to parse the studied datasets.
 We adopted the default parameters from the following paper for parsing.